vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/03_pradhAnapratitantrAdhikAraH.md

 for He is ever ready to help us to attain Him,
 and that, in order to secure His help,
 we have yet to accomplish or adopt a means (sādhya upāya),
-which is self-surrender (s'aranāgati) to the lord.
+which is self-surrender (śaranāgati) to the lord.
 This Sādhyopāya, namely, self surrender or śaraṇāgati
 is performed by uttering the Dvayam
 and the thoughts that we should bear in mind at that time